yuyuchi/gatsby-blog/content/pages/about.md

 **Frontend Engineer**

 - Developed frontend for **7 projects(used with React) independently**, and created a repository template to improve efficiency and consistency.
-- Worked with designers, back-end engineers, and PM during the sprint.
 - Experienced with both **RESTful** and **GraphQL** api.
 - Worked with firmware team to test firmware device’s status.
 - **Multi-language** websites experience.